ohel/gaincms/site/graphics/README.md

 The LinkedIn SVG icon is extracted from the LinkedIn Brand Guide logo, dated 24 January 2014.

 The email icon and native share icon are generic icons in public domain.

+# Other files

+You may put an Open Graph image for your site in this directory.
+Name it `og_image.jpg` or `og_image.png`.
+Blog posts may override the image.